10+ Best Static Site Generators to Create Web Pages for Free

 However, this doesn’t mean static websites can’t have interactive or engaging features.
 They can include clickable links and buttons, images and videos, calls to action (CTAs), forms, downloadable content, and animations created using CSS or JavaScript.

-With sufficient expertise, you can make a static website look quite appealing.
+With sufficient expertise, you can create a static website that looks quite appealing.
 Nevertheless, a static site will always maintain the same appearance for all users.

 Typical examples of static websites include personal resumes, portfolios, brochure-style sites, single-page landing pages, and other informational websites that don’t require personalized content or frequent updates.

-These websites are usually small, containing three to four pages or fewer, and have limited content.
+These websites are typically small, consisting of three to four pages or fewer, and have limited content.

 Dynamic Websites

-In contrast, dynamic websites rely on client-side and server-side scripting languages like JavaScript, PHP, ASP, or Python and databases for storing and retrieving data.
+In contrast, dynamic websites rely on client-side and server-side scripting languages, such as JavaScript, PHP, ASP, or Python, as well as databases for storing and retrieving data.

-When a user visits a dynamic website, the site can change through code executed in the browser or server.
+When a user visits a dynamic website, the site can change through code executed in the browser or on the server.
 But the result is still an HTML page displayed in the web browser.

 To create dynamic content, these websites use a mix of server-side and client-side scripting.
-Client-side scripting, usually done with JavaScript, runs in the browser, while server-side scripting runs on the server before sending content to the user’s browser.
+Client-side scripting, typically done with JavaScript, executes in the browser, whereas server-side scripting runs on the server before sending content to the user’s browser.

-They enable features like user registrations, content management systems, e-commerce capabilities, and more.
+They enable features such as user registration, content management systems, e-commerce capabilities, and more.

 Here’s a quick summary of the difference between Static and Dynamic sites: